dvmrry/k3s-homelab/docs/cloud-init-image.md

 # cloud-init template config
 Following settings should be adjusted to your needs.
-Eg. I have my k3s machines utilizing vmbr0 on the hosts and VLAN24 with images on Ceph storage
+Eg. I have my k3s machines utilizing vmbr0 on the hosts and VLAN24 with images on local-lvm storage

     # Export ENV variables
     export MEMORY="2048"